tkataras/Automatic-Cell-Counting-with-TWS/README.md

 Each image _must_ have a unique file name.

-Image file names should not contain the following symbols as they are used for other purposes.
+Image file names should not contain the following symbols or phrases as they are used for other purposes.
 ```
 .
 (Except for the default symbol separating the file extension from the file name.)
 :
+Mask of
 ```
 ## Projected Images
 In some cases, paired or grouped images should be projected to create a complete cell count of an area.
 ACCT can handle projected images, but presently the images should have the following identifying characteristics to know which projections associate with each other: